 Clear Blue’s Smart Off-Grid Systems platform

 Clear Blue’s cloud-based, Smart Off-Grid systems controller and platform is a critical, core element of the Atalaya wireless broadband network.
 It gives system operators the ability to monitor and manage the wireless network’s solar-storage systems in real-time and in largely automated fashion.
 That goes a long way to making the combined solar-storage and wireless broadband network system cost-effective, the companies explain.
+Remote systems monitoring and management helps prevent and enhances network operators’ ability to respond to power equipment troubles or outages by reducing the number of times field crews have to be dispatched to sites in response, as well as their response time and the efficiency with which they can carry out repairs.
+That can reduce solar-storage systems operations and maintenance costs significantly, especially when power equipment is located in remote locations that are very difficult to get to, as is the case in Atalaya.

 Clear Blue’s Smart Off-Grid systems platform comes with predictive weather forecasting and remote systems optimization features, as well.
 The ability to accurately forecast weather and make use of that data to adjust the operation of system components accordingly contributes significantly to optimizing performance of solar-storage power systems during normal, day-to-day operating conditions.
 Cloud cover can change rapidly in Atalaya and other rain forest environments, for example.
 That can significantly reduce a solar PV system’s power output, necessitating greater use of battery energy storage.
 In addition, the ability to forecast the arrival of a large thunderstorm, for example, minimizes the impacts of extreme weather events on the performance of both the microgrid and wireless broadband network.